-4. By supporting the further personal and professional development of the competition laureates, the co-organisers hope that the positive influence which the young musicians’ gain from participating in this competition will extend long beyond the period when it is held.
+4. By supporting the further personal and professional development of the competition laureates, the co-organizers hope that the positive influence which the young musicians’ gain from participating in this competition will extend long beyond the period when it is held.

 1. The registered office of the Concertino Praga is Czech Radio, Vinohradská 12, 120 99 Prague 2 – Vinohrady.

 3. The relationship between the promoters is regulated by the Promoters’ Contract concluded between Czech Radio and the Academy of Classical Music.
-This contract regulates the principles of financing and organising the competition and the promoters’ relationship to the “Concertino Praga” trademark.
+This contract regulates the principles of financing and organizing the competition and the promoters’ relationship to the “Concertino Praga” trademark.

 Article 4: The structure of the competition

 1. The competition directorate is the Concertino Praga competition’s supreme body.
 The competition directorate consists of one representative from the CRa and one representative from the ACM.

 2. The representative from the CRa is appointed by the Director General of the CRa.
 The representative from the ACM is appointed by the Manager of the ACM.